Sudan shopping mall fights the odds post-secession

 HIGH HOPES

-Al-Waha's majority owner, the Bank of Khartoum, a lender funded mainly by Gulf investors like Dubai Islamic Bank, hoped to copy the success of glistening shopping-cum-business-centers in Dubai and Cairo.
+Al-Waha's majority owner, the Bank of Khartoum, a lender funded mainly by Gulf investors like Dubai Islamic Bank DISB.DU, hoped to copy the success of glistening shopping-cum-business-centers in Dubai and Cairo.

 Sudan's President Omar Hassan al-Bashir attended the mall's opening ceremony on July 1, the 23th anniversary of his 1989 coup.